 Use the information in this chapter to customize and expand your Mac Pro to fit your needs.

-This chapter provides information and instructions for working inside your computer.
-It includes information about important procedures in the following sections:
+You can find information about important procedures in the following sections:

-- "Opening the Computer" on page 28
+- "Opening the Mac Pro" on page 39

-- "Installing Memory" on page 32
+- "Installing Memory" on page 43

-- "Installing Internal Storage Devices" on page 38
+- "Installing Internal Storage Devices" on page 51

-- "Adding PCI Express Cards" on page 47
+- "Adding PCI Express Cards" on page 60

-- "Replacing the Internal Backup Battery" on page 50
+- "Replacing the Internal Backup Battery" on page 64

-WARNING: Apple recommends that you have an Apple-certified technician install memory, PCI Express cards, and internal storage devices.
-To contact an Apple Authorized Service Provider or Apple for service, see "Learning More, Service, and Support" on page 66.
+NOTICE: Apple recommends that you have an Apple-certified technician install memory, PCI Express cards, and internal storage devices.
+To contact an Apple Authorized Service Provider or Apple for service, see "Learning More, Service, and Support" on page 81.
 If you install these items yourself, you risk damaging your equipment, and such damage is not covered by the limited warranty on your computer.
 See an Apple Authorized Reseller or Apple Authorized Service Provider for additional information about this or any other warranty question.

-Opening the Computer
+Opening the Mac Pro

-1 Before you open your Mac Pro, shut it down by choosing Apple () > Shut Down.
+1 Before you open your Mac Pro, shut it down by choosing Apple (€) > Shut Down.

-WARNING: Always shut down your Mac Pro before opening it to avoid damaging its internal components or the components you want to install.
-Do not open the computer or attempt to install items inside it while it is on.
+NOTICE: Always shut down your Mac Pro before opening it to avoid damaging its internal components or the components you want to install.
+Do not open your Mac Pro or attempt to install items inside it while it is on.

-2 Wait 5 to 10 minutes to allow the computer's internal components to cool.
+2 Wait 5 to 10 minutes to allow the internal components of your Mac Pro to cool.

-WARNING: Let your computer cool down before you touch the internal components, which may be very hot.
+WARNING: Let your Mac Pro cool down before you touch the internal components, which may be very hot.

-3 Touch the metal on the outside of your Mac Pro to discharge any static electricity from your body.
+3 Touch the metal on the outside of your Mac Pro to discharge any static electricity.

-Important: Always discharge static before you touch any parts or install any components inside the computer.
-To avoid generating static, do not walk around the room until you finish installing the cards, memory, or internal storage device and close the computer.
+Important: Always discharge static before you touch parts or install components inside your Mac Pro.
+To avoid generating static, do not walk around the room until you finish installing the cards, memory, or internal storage device and replace the side panel.

-4 Unplug all the cables and the power cord from the computer.
+4 Unplug all the cables and the power cord from your Mac Pro.

-WARNING: To avoid damaging internal components or the components you want to install, always unplug your Mac Pro.
+NOTICE: To avoid damaging internal components or the components you want to install, always unplug your Mac Pro.
 Don't attempt to install items while it's plugged in.

-5 Hold the side panel and lift the latch on the back of the computer.
+5 Hold the side panel and lift the latch on the back.

-6 Remove the side panel.
+6 Remove the side panel by pulling the top away from your Mac Pro and lifting up.